-Prompt Engineering for Hinglish: A Practical Guide
+Prompt Engineering for Multilingual Conversations: A Practical Guide

-The Hinglish Problem
+The Multilingual Problem

-Our Solution: Few-Shot Hinglish Layer
+Our Solution: Few-Shot Multilingual Layer

 Technique 1: Intent extraction examples